X-23: Krakoan Age

 It remained unknown to anyone that the newly-resurrected Laura was a duplicate, as the original Laura was not killed but instead captured and kept alive by the Children inside the Vault.
 Forge eventually discovered her on a rescue mission and took her back to Krakoa, where she was reunited with Synch.
 Afterwards, she moved with him into the X-Men's Treehouse in New York City.
 After some spending some time together with Synch, they went for a talk with the younger Laura whom until then everyone presumed to be the original in order to set up some rules for their now shared existence: the younger Laura forfeited her resurrection rights to the older Laura but insisted that she would keep the name "Wolverine".
-The older Laura agreed but warned that she wasn't looking for future socializing or even encounters between them.
+The older Laura agreed but warned that she was not looking for future socializing or even encounters between them.
 She then adopted her old codename "Talon" and begun serving with the X-Men, while the younger Laura joined X-Force.

 During the Fall of X storyline, Talon and Synch would go on to lead the X-Men while they were part of the mutant resistance following the attack on Krakoa by Orchis.
 Talon and Synch successfully steal technology to nullify Orchis' poisoned medicine from the High Evolutionary, however, he retaliates and disintegrates Talon's body.
 Synch initially is able to support a psychic imprint of Talon's mind that he can communicate with but without a way to download it into a new body, there is no way to bring Talon back to life.
 The Talon in Synch's mind convinces him to let her go so that he has the power to fight Nimrod.
 Meanwhile, Wolverine has been similarly driven underground due to Orchis's attack and reunites with Logan, Fang (formally Daken), Aurora, Northstar and others at X-Force's new Arctic base.
-While outside of the base, Fang is ambushed and brutally killed by Sabretooth and multiversal variants which kicks off the Sabretooth War storyline.
+While outside of the base, Fang is ambushed and brutally killed by Sabretooth and his multiversal selves, which kicks off the Sabretooth War storyline.
 After the Sabretooth Army is driven away from the Arctic Base but manage to slaughter many of its inhabitants and abduct Laura, Logan falls into despair and Aurora mourns Fang's death, which is rendered permanent as Krakoa's Resurrection Protocols are no longer an option.
 Later in the conflict, during Sabretooth's absence, Laura escapes and kills the Savage Sabretooth before sending a distress signal to X-Force.
 Fang's death is avenged when Logan kills Sabretooth at the end of the conflict.